SurrealVectors/Soevnn/README.md

 # Soevnn
 Soevnn is an acronym for Self-Organising Estimated-Variance Neural Net.
-It is consists of neurons connected in a directed graph.
-The neurons are not pre-organized into layers.
-Each neuron learns an estimated expectation of it's combined inputs.
+It is consists a heterogeneous population of neurons connected in a directed cyclic graph.
+Instead of being pre-organized into specific layers, the neurons are organized into structures, types, and clusters.
+Instead the neurons form connections probabilisticly based on a variety of factors.
+Neurons will also break less useful connections.
+Each neuron learns short-term and long-term estimated expectations of it's combined inputs.
+The output is the comparison of the short-term expectation relative to the long-term expectation.

-Also included is a console program to facilitate training, testing, and analysis of individual Soevnn's.
+Also included is a console program to facilitate training, testing, and analysis of individual Soevnns.

-Please note, this has been a solo project up to this point.
-As such my current priority is adding documentation, improving code readability, completing the help system for the console program, correcting any in-code misspellings that I might not have bothered to fix, etc.

-This software uses NUnit.
-In that regard:
-Portions Copyright © 2002-2012 Charlie Poole or Copyright © 2002-2004 James W. Newkirk, Michael C. Two, Alexei A. Vorontsov or Copyright © 2000-2002 Philip A. Craig
+Credits:
+Soevnn - Copyright © 2021 Lilith Stanley
+MessagePack.FSharpExtensions - Copyright © 2017 pocketberserker
+MessagePack for C# - Copyright © 2017 Yoshifumi Kawai and contributors lz4net - Copyright © 2013-2017 Milosz Krajewski
+NUnit - Copyright © 2021 Charlie Poole, Rob Prouse